Jengamon/magus-scheme/README.md

 <!-- TODO write about each layer -->

+## Error reporting

+TODO move repl from codesnake to codespan-reporting

 ## Numbers

 Numbers are of particular interest to Schemers, and I'm happy to say that we support *lexing*